Hyatt Regency walkway collapse: Aftermath

-The hotel reopened three months after the tragedy.
+The hotel's atrium was redesigned, replacing the second-floor walkway with one supported by columns and removing the other walkways permanently, reinforcing the roof and making other changes to the building's infrastructure.
+The Hyatt Regency reopened on October 1, 1981, the same day that a committee of engineers and architects concluded that there were no other structural safety issues with the building.
 In 1983, local authorities reported that the $5 million hotel reconstruction made the building "possibly the safest in the country."
 The hotel was renamed the Hyatt Regency Crown Center in 1987, and the Sheraton Kansas City at Crown Center in 2011.
-It has been renovated numerous times since, though the lobby retains the same layout and design.
+It has been renovated numerous times since, though the lobby retains a similar layout and design.